flying-pizza-69/GestureX/README.md

 - "Call me" gesture
 - Stop gesture
 - Rock and roll sign
-- Fist
+- Fist gesture
 - Smile hand gesture
-- "Live long and prosper" Vulcan salute
+- "Live long" gesture

+These are the default gestures supported by the model.
+I am working on adding your own custom gesture as well.

 ## Screenshots
 ![Main UI](screenshots/screenshot1.png)